-The name and address of the supplier Date of delivery/pickup Name of product delivered/picked up and amount of each product wholesale: regulated by the MDA
+The name and address of the supplier Date of delivery/pickup Name of product delivered/picked up and amount of each product

 If you do not have receipts, the products will be considered from an "Unapproved Source."
 The products will then have to be discarded on site and citations will be issued to the owner of the establishment selling the products.